Joan McCracken: Decline

 Despite favorable reviews of her performances in The Big Knife and Peter Pan, her worsening health and the failure of her most recent Broadway plays took a toll on her career.
 As her health declined, she found that her dancing ability was affected.
-She suffered a severe heart attack in 1955, followed by a possible second attack, and then developed pneumonia which required an extended stay in the hospital.
+She suffered a severe heart attack in 1955, followed by a possible second attack, and then developed pneumonia, which required an extended stay in the hospital.
 She hid the severity of her health problems, but some details became public.
 Upon release from the hospital, McCracken was told by her doctors that she could no longer dance.
 The news was devastating to her.

-Although she appeared on television and in dramatic roles, her career petered out in the late 1950s, as complications from her diabetes made it increasingly difficult for her to work.
+Although she appeared on television and in dramatic roles, her career petered out in the late 1950s, as complications from her diabetes made her working increasingly difficult.
 Her final stage appearance was in a 1958 off-Broadway production of Jean Cocteau's 1934 play, The Infernal Machine, appearing alongside John Kerr and June Havoc.